 An Ever-Increasing Population Paired with Limited Resources

 We cannot deny the population growth numbers.
-In short, the numbers say that we must build homes to house our families and friends.
-With so much redevelopment and new development that will need to occur, let’s take this opportunity to create a new sustainable circular global economy.
+In short, the numbers say that we must build new homes or remodel existing ones to house our friends and family.
+Let’s take this opportunity to create a new sustainable circular global economy.

 In fact, we should look at this opportunity as a way to innovate alternative sustainable products.
 If we don’t, we will end-up locking ourselves into an unsustainable infrastructure system that will last us 50+ years.